-Climate-driven changes in ocean circulation, chemical properties or biological rates could result in strong feedbacks to the atmosphere.
-This chapter first introduces the role the oceans play in modulating atmospheric carbon dioxide (CO2), then quantifies air-sea CO2 fluxes in coastal waters1 surrounding North America and considers how the underlying processes affect the air-sea fluxes.
-Stocks of living organisms in marine environments are small relative to those on land, but
+This chapter first introduces the role the oceans play in modulating atmospheric carbon dioxide (CO2), then ing North America and considers how the underlying processes affect the air-sea fluxes.
+Stocks of living organisms in marine environments are small relative to those on land, but quantifies air-sea CO2 fluxes in coastal waters1 surroundturnover rates are very high.